linode/docs/docs/products/compute/compute-instances/guides/rescue-and-rebuild/index.md

 ### Change Root

 *Changing root* is the process of changing your working root directory.
-When you change root (abbreviated as *chroot*) to your root disk, you are able to run commands as though you are logged into that system.
+When you change root (abbreviated as *chroot*) to your root disk, you are able to run commands as though you are logged in to that system.

 Chroot allows you to change user passwords, remove/install packages, and do other system maintenance and recovery tasks in your Compute Instance's normal Linux environment.